Book 2 - Part 4: Binding Evil - Chapter One

 “Come next summer, I’m quitting the force.
 I’m going to go after that piece of paper that says I will be a lawyer.
 I have enough in savings, stocks, and other mutual funds, plus I’ll get a portion of my pension.
-If we end up with a cash-flow problem, I can always sell a few shares here in the air along the line.”
+If we end up with a cash-flow problem, I can always sell a few shares here and there along the way.”

 “Ed, do me a favor?”

 “Just shut up and don’t worry about it.
 But as to money, have you forgotten?
 Mark left Stevie and I well off, and since you’ll soon be a part of this family, don’t worry about finances.
-I’m sure we can manage just fine.
+I’m sure we will manage fine with things.

 “I had a thought just now.”

 “Uh-oh.
 What thought, Jan?”

 “I could write a book and call it ‘The Cop and the Lawyer.’
 I arrest, you defend.
 Two different blue suits clash in a courtroom, and at night, in the bedroom; then they really clash.”
 Baker’s grin widened.

 “Uh, you might want to keep that one undercover and out of sight.”

 “Undercover, certainly, but I’ll never let you out of my sight.”
 She winked, grabbed him quickly below the belt, released him and turned to walk out the door, when her cell phone rang.

 Ed was almost directly behind her when she stopped and said, “Baker.”